furkancan0/ImageProcessing/README.md

 # ImageProcessing
 This is an Image Processing System built with Java Spring Boot, featuring user authentication and various image processing functionalities.
-Image data stored in a PostgreSQL databaseThe project utilizes Java's Graphics2D and the Imgscalr library for image transformations.
+Image data stored in a PostgreSQL databaseThe project utilizes Java's  Imgscalr library for image transformations.

 # User Authentication
 - Sign-Up: Users can create an account.